OpenDataServices/developer-docs/code-python.md

 virtualenv
 ----------

-In order to install multiple version of the same dependency for different projects, we use `virtualenv <https://virtualenv.pypa.io/en/latest/>`__.
+In order to install multiple version of the same dependency for different projects, we use [virtualenv](https://virtualenv.pypa.io/en/latest/).

 Python Packages
 ---------------